odisfm/zcx-core/docs/content/faq.md

 [See here.](/tutorials/getting-started/installation#get-a-distribution)

-### Does zcx replace ClyphX?
+### Does zcx replace ClyphX Pro?

-Nope. zcx provides a way to interact with ClyphX that greatly expands your possibilities for performing with hardware controllers.
+Nope. zcx provides a way to interact with ClyphX Pro that greatly expands your possibilities for performing with hardware controllers.

 ### Does zcx replace X-controls and G-controls

-That's up to you. zcx can be used to create a far more complex interface than is practical with native ClyphX.
+That's up to you. zcx can be used to create a far more complex interface than is practical with native ClyphX Pro.
 However, that power comes with a learning curve.
 Only you can decide whether this tradeoff is worth it.

 **Note:** You can absolutely use X/G Controls alongside a zcx script.
-It is recommended that you use zcx for any matrix controllers, and native ClyphX controls for non-matrix controllers.
+It is recommended that you use zcx for any matrix controllers, and native ClyphX Pro controls for non-matrix controllers.

 ### Can I use zcx with a non-matrix controller?